Technological advancements affect the future of human rights.

 Technological advancements also introduce new actors to the human rights framework.
 The movement has historically focused on the role of the state in ensuring rights and justice.
 Today, technological advancements and the rise of artificial intelligence and machine learning, in particular, necessitate interaction, collaboration, and coordination with leaders from business and technology in addition to government.

-A new theme within the Technology and Human Rights Fellowship gives special focus to research on the theme of “Surveillance Capitalism or Democracy: Who Knows, Who Decides?”
-This cohort connects fellows' projects to the research in Shoshana Zuboff's 2019 book, The Age Surveillance Capitalism, and Mathias Risse’s 2023 book, Political Theory of the Digital Age.
-This portion of the Technology and Human Rights Fellowship is co-directed by Mathias Risse and Shoshana Zuboff.
+The Carr-Ryan Center’s Technology and Human Rights Program supports the Technology and Human Rights Fellowship, with a new cohort selected each academic year to perform research on the challenges of technology to the human rights framework.
+The fellowship gives special focus to research on the theme of “Surveillance Capitalism or Democracy: Who Knows, Who Decides?”
+This cohort, co-directed by Mathias Risse and Shoshana Zuboff, connects fellows' projects to the research in Zuboff's 2019 book, The Age Surveillance Capitalism, and Risse’s 2023 book, Political Theory of the Digital Age.

-Our Technology and Human Rights Fellows
+Our 2025-26 Technology and Human Rights Fellows

 Olivier Alais